Unconventional superconductivity from lattice quantum disorder: Abstract

 \section{Abstract}

-Unconventional superconductivity presents a defining and enduring challenge in condensed matter physics.
-Prevailing theoretical frameworks have predominantly emphasized electronic degrees of freedom, largely neglecting the rich physics inherent in the lattice.
-Although conventional phonon theory offers an elegant description of structural phase diagrams and lattice dynamics, its omission of nuclear quantum many-body effects results in misleading phase diagram interpretations and, consequently, an unsound foundation for superconducting theory.
+Unconventional superconductivity presents a defining challenge in physics.
+Prevailing theoretical frameworks have predominantly emphasized electrons, largely neglecting the rich physics inherent in the lattice.
+Conventional phonon theory omits quantum many-body effects of the nuclei, leading to misleading structural phase diagrams and an unsound foundation for superconducting theory.
 Here, by incorporating nuclear quantum many-body effects within first-principles calculations, we discover a lattice quantum disordered phase in superconductors $\textup{H}_3\textup{S}$ and $\textup{La}_3\textup{Ni}_2\textup{O}_7$.
-This phase occupies a triangular region in the pressure–temperature phase diagram, whose left boundary aligns precisely with $T_c$ of the left flank of the superconducting dome.
-The $T_c^{\textup{max}}$ of this quantum disordered phase coincides with the maximum of superconducting $T_c$, indicating this phase as both the origin of superconductivity on the dome’s left flank and a key ingredient of its pairing mechanism.
-Our findings advance the understanding of high-temperature superconductivity and establish the lattice quantum disordered phase as a unifying framework, both for predicting new superconductors and for elucidating phenomena in a broader context of condensed matter physics.
+This phase occupies a triangular region in the $P-T$ phase diagram, whose left boundary aligns precisely with $T_c$ of the left flank of the superconducting dome.
+Its $T_c^{\textup{max}}$ coincides with the dome's peak, identifying this phase as both the origin of superconducting transition on the left flank and a key ingredient of the pairing mechanism.
+Our findings advance the understanding of unconventional superconductivity and establish lattice quantum disorder as a unifying framework, both for predicting new superconductors and for elucidating phenomena in a broader context of condensed matter physics.